 Limit sun exposure during the mid-day hours and in places of potential

-severe exposure such as beaches.
+heavy sun exposure, such as beaches.

 Ensure that infants and children drink adequate